junxit/us-congress-bills-110/bill.md

 - **(a)** *Establishment* Not later than 1 year after the date of enactment of this Act, the Secretary shall—
   - **(1)** develop a policy to be used on a voluntary basis to manage the risk of food allergy and anaphylaxis in schools; and
-  - **(2)** make such policy available to local educational agencies and other interested individuals and entities to be implemented on a voluntary basis only.
+  - **(2)** make such policy available to local educational agencies and other interested individuals and entities, including licensed child care providers, preschool programs, and Head Start, to be implemented on a voluntary basis only.
 - **(b)** *Contents* The voluntary policy developed by the Secretary under subsection (a) shall contain guidelines that address each of the following:
   - **(1)** Parental obligation to provide the school, prior to the start of every school year, with—
     - **(A)** documentation from the student’s physician or nurse—